 Middleware

-Objects that change the positioning of the floating element, executed in order as a stack.
+Objects that change the positioning of the floating element, executed in order as a queue.

 Middleware allow you to customize the behavior of the positioning and be as granular as you want, adding your own custom logic.